PennyWieser/PySulfSat/docs/installation.rst

 .. code-block:: python

-   pip install PySCSS
+   pip install PySulfSat

 If you are using Jupyter Notebooks or Jupyter Lab, you can also install it by entering the following code into a notebook cell (note the !):

 .. code-block:: python

-   !pip install PySCSS
+   !pip install PySulfSat

-You then need to import PySCSS into the script you are running code in.
+You then need to import PySulfSat into the script you are running code in.
 In all the examples, we import Themobar as pt.:

 .. code-block:: python

-   import PySCSS as ss
+   import PySulfSat as ss

-This means any time you want to call a function from PySCSS, you do ss.function_name.
+This means any time you want to call a function from PySulfSat, you do ss.function_name.

 Updating
 ========

-To upgrade to the most recent version of PySCSS, type the following into terminal:
+To upgrade to the most recent version of PySulfSat, type the following into terminal:

 .. code-block:: python

-   pip install PySCSS --upgrade
+   pip install PySulfSat --upgrade

 Or in your Jupyter environment:

 .. code-block:: python

-   !pip install Thermobar --upgrade
+   !pip install PySulfSat --upgrade

-For maximum reproducability, you should state which version of PySCSS you are using.
-If you have imported PySCSS as pt, you can find this using:
+For maximum reproducability, you should state which version of PySulfSat you are using.
+If you have imported PySulfSat as pt, you can find this using:

 .. code-block:: python